 Several additional public outreach projects were completed to provide residents a chance to voice their concerns about flooding and provide suggestions on how to reduce flood risk in the City.
 Every resident with the desire to participate has had ample opportunity to learn about flood prevention and protection through the public meetings or public outreach projects.
-A total of six different outreach methods were utilized to promote public participation in the plan, including the City website, City news article, online questionnaires, questionnaires at public meetings, a direct mail newsletter, a social media campaign, and neighborhood email blasts.
+A total of five different outreach methods were utilized to promote public participation in the plan, including the City website, City news article, online questionnaires, a direct mail newsletter, a social media campaign, and neighborhood email blasts.